peterpolgar/slurm-singularity-cluster/README.md

 This section provides a description of how to set up a slurm cluster of two compute nodes, additional compute nodes can be added in a similar manner.

 1. Install slurm-singularity-cluster on a machine you want to be the controller node (and the accounting manager node and a compute node) with [the steps above](#steps-to-create-a-slurm-cluster-with-one-compute-node-in-a-singularity-container).
-2. On the controller node, add a compute node to the slurm config file with the hostname of the compute node, e.g. add a compute node with hostname "laptop":
+2. On the controller node, add a compute node to the slurm config file with the hostname of the compute node, e.g. add a compute node with hostname "laptop" (in Singularity shell):
 ```bash
 echo 'NodeName=laptop State=UNKNOWN RealMemory=3000' >> /usr/local/etc/slurm.conf
 ```
-3. On the controller node, ensure that there is an assigned ip address to the hostname of the previously added compute node in the ```/etc/hosts``` file inside Singularity container, if no such entry, edit that file.
+3. On the controller node, ensure that there is an assigned ip address to the hostname of the previously added compute node in the ```/etc/hosts``` file inside Singularity container, if no such entry, edit that file (in Singularity shell).
 4. Install slurm-singularity-cluster with ```slurm_compute_node.def``` on a machine you want to be a compute node:

 First, download: